-I recently trooped it out to Flushing Meadow Park during a stormy night with hopes that the weather would cooperate enough to photograph the Queens Museum.
-Upon arriving and scouting the location for a few minutes, an upset security guard was not happy to see me for some reason.
-He yelled, "What are you doing?!" repeatedly, as I walked towards him to assure him that I was only there to appreciate and photograph the design of the museum.
-He then said "You need to back away... you are being recorded on camera right now".
-To which I said, "Ok that's fine and fair to be honest" in a typical smart-ass New Yorker type of way as I walked back to my camera undeterred.
+Flushing Meadows Corona Park is one of my go-to destinations when I am bike riding in Queens.
+I recently trooped it out there during a stormy night with hopes that the weather would cooperate just enough to photograph the Queens Museum.
+Upon arriving and scouting the location for a few minutes, a security guard was not happy to see me for some reason.
+He yelled, "What are you doing?!" repeatedly, as I walked towards him to assure him that I was only there to appreciate and photograph the museum.
+He then said, "You are being recorded on camera right now".
+To which I said, "Ok, that's fine and fair to be honest" as I walked back to my camera undeterred.
 Why do some security guards treat photographers with such distain?
-Would I have been seen as a threat if I was taking photos with a smartphone?
-Should I be treated unfairly because I demand image quality that even the mighty iPhone can't produce?! lol
+Is it wrong to stop and take a moment to admire architecture?

-But I digress, another road block was soon to appear when I realized I forgot my camera mounting plate as I began to set up my gear. #%&$! (trust me it's better that I don't quote myself here 😉 ).
+Another road block was soon to appear, when I realized my camera mounting plate was missing as I began to set up my camera.
 So I fashioned a semi-level platform by wrapping the top of my tripod with a microfiber cloth I usually carry around.
-This worked somewhat, but I would essentially have to hand hold the camera since the balance was very front heavy with the monster tilt shift lens attached.
-Luckily my nerves were pretty steady up to about a 6 second shutter as the rain hit me in the face because I would no longer have a free hand to hold my umbrella.
-Finally I was ready to start shooting!
+This worked somewhat, but I would essentially have to hand hold the camera with the cumbersome tilt shift lens attached.
+Luckily my nerves were pretty steady up to about a 6 second shutter as the rain hit me in the face because I no longer had a free hand to hold my umbrella.
+Finally I was ready to take a photo!